dennisbergevin/pwtree/README.md

 ## CI mode

-You may want to run `pwtree` in contiguous integration, without custom colors or emojis.
+You may want to run `pwtree` in continuous integration, without custom colors or emojis.

 ```bash
 pwtree --ci